amindeed/Gmail-AutoResponder/worklog.md

 <!-- ----------------------------------------------------------------------- -->

+## 2020-05-09
+- Intended behaviour of the webapp, depending on the [`flag`](#2020-05-08) value :
+    - **`flag === value1`** : _Typically, first time run_ :
+        1. **Frontend :** Apps settings form is disabled.
+        2. **Backend :**
+            - Any submitted data will be rejected (i.e. `setSettings()` won't modify any properties).
+            - `appinit()` execution is allowed
+    - **`flag === value2`** : _Web app already intialized/configured_ :
+        1. **Frontend :** Apps settings form is enabled
+        2. **Backend :**
+            - Any form data submitted by the user will be applied.
+            - `appinit()` execution is not allowed, unless an "App Reset" is explicitly requested.
+- I'm kind of resisting the idea of using templated HTML outputs, maybe because I don't want the code to be closely tied to Google Apps Script's specific concepts and "ways of doing things", and so keep it clean and "easily convertible" to other backend languages.
+- Exploring possible combinations, _as far as allowed by the V8 runtime of the Google Apps Script framework_[⁽¹⁾](https://stackoverflow.com/a/60174689/3208373)[⁽²⁾](https://developers.google.com/apps-script/guides/v8-runtime#improved_function_detection), of asynchronous execution and exception handling for both backend and frontend functions in order to address the above scenario.
+- Finished importing entries from the old worklog.
+- Some `README.md` refinements.

 ## 2020-05-08
 - **Exploring :** On page/webapp URL load, a backend flag value would be checked first.
 Depending on the value of this flag, the app would decide whether to load the form to view/update the settings (i.e. app already initialized), or call `appinit()` backend function (i.e. first time run).
 - **Things to consider :** As previously tested, loading dynamic HTML content into the frontend seems to require backend functions to return HTML code through [`HtmlService.createTemplateFromFile()`](https://developers.google.com/apps-script/reference/html/html-template) (i.e. templated HTML) instead of [`HtmlService.createHtmlOutput()`](https://developers.google.com/apps-script/reference/html/html-output).